whoisjeremylam/vennd/doc/vendingmachine_configuration_guide.md

-inceptionBlock = 300043         // The block to start listening for service requests -1. ie start listening on block 300044 feeAmountPercentage = 0.5       // Fee amount in percentage for the vending machine to take. eg 0.5% txFee = 0.0004172               // Fee in absolute value to take for the costs of Counterparty transaction transmission confirmationsRequired = 3
+inceptionBlock = 300043         // The block to start listening for service requests -1. ie start listening on block 300044 feeAmountPercentage = 0.5       // Fee amount in percentage for the vending machine to take. eg 0.5% txFee = 0.0004172               // Fee in absolute value to take for the costs of Counterparty transaction transmission refundTxFee = 0.0001            // TX fee in bitcoin to return funds to sender confirmationsRequired = 3

 listenerAddress = "1M72Sfpbz1BPpXFHz9m3CdqATR44Jvaydd"    // The address which the gateway will receive the native alt-coin